thebenperson/Artix-Wolverine/README.md

 Running `make` in the project directory will build the simulation with the testbench for the top module by default.
 To change the testbench, set the makefile variable `test`.

-> For example, to include the testbench for the MIDI module, run `make test=midi`.
+> For example, to include the testbench for the font module, run `make test=font`.

 Run `make test` to start the simulation.